dapr/dotnet-sdk/examples/Actor.Next/02-Migration/README.md

 # Migration

-Typed upcasters turn "old data will not deserialize after a deploy" from a production incident into a build-time error and a unit-testable migration.
+Typed actor state migration lets actor code read the current state shape while the SDK folds older persisted shapes forward through registered upcasters.

 Tutorial: [Part 2 - Serialization and state migration](../../../docs/dotnet-actorsnext/tutorial/part-2.md).

-The example keeps the cart state deliberately small: V1 is a flat SKU list, V2 is line items with quantities, and V3 adds a derived total.
-The tests seed old envelopes into the in-memory runtime store and prove the actor folds the upcaster chain in one activation.
-The `DAPR1410` analyzer is the companion guard for catching incompatible state-shape changes during builds.

-The local app exposes a small HTTP API that imports V1 or V2 state through the actor, immediately reads it back as V3, and lets you clear the sample cart between runs.

-Dapr 1.18 requires the sidecar to have a gRPC app channel before it accepts `SubscribeActorEventsAlpha1`.
+This example is the reference usage for the migration model:

+- `CartStateV1 -> CartStateV2 -> CartStateV3` uses two hand-authored upcasters.
+The actor reads
+  `CartStateV3` with ordinary `GetOrCreateAsync` and `TryGetAsync`; it never branches on a stored version.
+- `MyState -> MyStateV2 -> MyStateV3` is additive-only.
+No upcasters are written; the generator emits
+  the hops.
+- `RenamedState -> RenamedStateV2` is non-additive and has one authored hop.
+- `GraduatedCartState` demonstrates the offramp: `GraduateAsync` writes the value in plain form so that entry can leave the migration envelope.

+Imports use the same API as normal writes.
+Posting a V1 or V2 payload calls `SetAsync` with that legacy node type; the next read folds it to the current type and the store heals on the actor turn flush.

 The sample configures two Kestrel endpoints in `appsettings.json`: port `5000` is the HTTP API that drives the migration actor through the generated actor proxy, and port `5056` is the HTTP/2 app channel used by daprd.

 ## Start the Dapr runtime